OXFORDSHIRE ROCKS | MARLSTONE ROCK FORMATION

 The excavation of ironstone started between Banbury & Hook Norton in the west and Adderbury and Deddington in the south of the area in 1819.
 Economic pressures finally forced closure of the last quarries in 1967.

 The ironstone was moved by rail from the pits to the distant steelworks firstly over the private mineral railway of the Oxfordshire Ironstone Company (OIC) to mainline railway sidings a tad north of Banbury.
-Later the route of the planned GWR Banbury-Cheltenham railway was altered to a more challenging one so that the line could run through Hook Norton in enable ironstone shipping to South Wales and the Midlands.
+The planned GWR Banbury-Cheltenham railway plans were re-routed, presenting significantly demanding challenges to the engineers, in order for the line to run through Hook Norton to facilitate ironstone shipping to South Wales and the English Midlands.

 Over the life time of the quarries some 33 million tons of iron ore was removed.